not-na/cardgame/docs/protospec/packets/packet_game_start.rst

 This packet is used to start the game, either when all clients in a lobby conveyed their readiness or when a client reconnects to the server after exiting from a running game.
+Upon receiving this packet, as well as all the card creation packets, the client will send this packet back to the server so that it knows, when all the players are ready and the cards can be dealt

 Structure
 ---------